-IFE has a quality system that builds on and follows the ISO 9001-2000 standard, but IFE is not formally certified according to this standard.
-The system also follows the guidance given by the IAEA for quality systems.
-The quality assurance programme for the combined disposal and storage facility in Himdalen follows the principles set out in the IAEA Safety Series Requirement No WS-R-1.
+The quality assurance programme for the combined disposal and storage facility in Himdalen based on the principles set out in the IAEA Safety Series Requirement No WS-R-1.

 IFE is responsible for implementing and maintaining a quality system according to the licence granted by the Norwegian Government.
 IFE performs self-assessment and internal audits of the system, whereas NRPA perform audits to verify that IFE procedures and its quality management system comply with the requirements specified in the licence and in laws and regulations.
 NRPA evaluation system follows the principles set out in the IAEA Safety Standards Series Requirements No. GS-R-1.